CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 ```

-This example shows only the transmit utilization data for devices.
+The following example shows only the transmit utilization data for devices:

 ```
 cumulus@switch:~$ netq show interface-utilization tx